lookit/lookit-docs/docs/source/community-involvement.rst

 --------------------------------------------------------------------------------

-The goal of this Working Group is to maximize the parent-facing experience, from finding Lookit to finishing the consent for the child’s first study.
+The goal of this Working Group is to maximize the parent-facing experience, from finding CHS to finishing the consent for the child’s first study.
 Example work might include revising the homepage and doing focus group (user experience) studies of naive parents navigating it, creating informational videos about what participation entails and